GannettDigital/api-docs/source/includes/_keyword.md

 The data returned will include totals for number of keywords, impressions, clicks, and click-through-rate (CTR), as well as a breakdown for each keyword.
 Data will be returned in pages, controlled by the parameters `page` and `page_size`.
 The first page is page 1.
 Default values of 1 and 15 will be used if not specified.
 Data is sorted in alphabetical order by keyword.

+**Note: This API will not provide an Average page position from 1/1/2020 onward in the response.**

 ### Parameters

 When using the GET method, the results can be filtered using these parameters: